-Figure 1-2 (following page) presents San Diego IRWM Region.
-This Region is entirely within the jurisdiction of the Regional Board, and includes all portions of the County that are tributary to coastal waters.
+Figure 1-2 (following page) presents the San Diego IRWM Region.
+This Region is entirely within the jurisdiction of the San Diego Water Board, and includes all portions of San Diego County that are tributary to coastal waters.
 The San Diego IRWM Region was approved by DWR through the 2009 Region Acceptance Process (DWR 2009).